Inclusion at Summer Camp

 Gender and Sexuality

-- During summer overnight camps, we offer boy, girl, and all-gender housing options.
+- During summer overnight camps, caregivers may select cabin options for their camper which includes boy, girl, and all-gender cabin options.
+Campers will always be assigned a cabin based on caregiver selection.
 Find out more here.

-- We house trans and non-binary campers in accordance with their gender identity and preferred cabin option.
+- Trans and non-binary campers and staff may select housing in accordance with their gender identity and preferred cabin option.

-- Campers have the opportunity to share their pronouns in their introductions and during icebreakers.
-Pronouns are how we refer to each other when we don’t use a name – examples include: she/her, they/them, he/him, etc.
+- Participants, staff, and volunteers have the opportunity to share their pronouns during group introductions.
+Pronouns are how we refer to each other when we do not use a name – examples include: she/her, they/them, he/him, etc.

-- Our staff wear nametags with their pronouns displayed, and we encourage others to respect those pronouns.
+- Staff wear nametags with their pronouns displayed, and we encourage others to respect those pronouns.

 Ability, Mental Health, and Neurodiversity

-- During the summer, we employ two Mental, Emotional, and Social Health (MESH) Coordinators.
-These staff receive additional training in Youth Mental Health First Aid and have a background in supporting campers with MESH challenges, campers with ADHD, and autistic campers.
+- Camp programs employ two Camper Care Coordinators.
+These staff receive additional training in Youth Mental Health First Aid and have a background in supporting campers with MESH (mental, emotional and social health) challenges, campers with ADHD, and autistic campers.
+Learn more here.

-- Our health team will reach out to families as needed before camp to create support plans, as well as support any camper who encounters challenges during camp.
+- Our health team will reach out to families before camp to create support plans, as well as support any camper who encounters challenges during camp.

-- Campers are welcome to come with a Personal Care Assistant.
-We will help that person feel at home at camp as another staff person.
-Our staff cannot offer all-day 1:1 support to campers.
+- Campers & participants are welcome to come with a Personal Care Assistant.
+Our staff cannot offer all-day 1:1 support to campers or participants.

 Dietary Restrictions and Medical Needs